lobstertools/firmware/lobster_lock_api_docs.md

 **Response:** `text/plain`

 Each log entry is on a separate line.
+Returns up to 150 log entries.

 ---